sandonl/dog-vision/README.md

 * Making predictions on the test dataset
 * Making predictions on some custom images

+## 6. Model
+The model used in this classification problem was from TensorFlow Hub https://tfhub.dev/google/imagenet/mobilenet_v2_130_224/classification/4

+* mobilenetv2 for classification

 ### Screenshots
 Example predictions on a subset of data including other possible predictions:
 <img src = "sampleimages/sample1.png" height = "450">